resource center & faqs

 Are there any additional fees?

 Aside from ticket purchases, all additional fees are optional.
-Families do have the option to purchase a 8×10 cast photo, DVD of the final performance, and production t-shirt.
+Families do have the option to purchase a production t-shirt and additional memorabilia.

 Is there a sibling discount?

-We offer sibling discounts for our School’s Out Workshop series.
-However, we are happy to work out a payment plan for families with more than one child enrolled in a production class.
+We are only able to offer sibling discounts for our School’s Out Workshop series but are happy to work out a payment plan for families with more than one child enrolled in a production class.

 Can I videotape the show?
 What about pictures?